KevJSDevelopment/Image-repo/README.md

 If you want to see all photos again, either click the "all photos" button or clear the search and hit the search button again.

+## Tests

+Using rspec testing, some basic tests were added to this app for the upload model, to test just run the command:

+    rspec

+If you cloned the repository down, you can see the tests in the spec folder.